 Risks of taking the combined pill

 There are some risks associated with using the combined contraceptive pill.
-However, these risks are small and, for most women, the benefits of the pill outweigh the risks.
+However, these risks are small.

 The oestrogen in the pill may cause your blood to clot more readily.
 If a blood clot develops, it could cause: